KumarRobotics/ublox/README.md

 ## Options

+Example .yaml configuration files are included in `ublox_gps/config`.

 The `ublox_gps` node supports the following parameters for all products and firmware version:
 * `device`: Path to the device in `/dev`.
 Defaults to `/dev/ttyACM0`.
 * `baudrate`: Bit rate of the serial communication.
 Defaults to 9600.